onera/paradigm/training/Python/03_Exercise_2/exercise_2.md

 `MeshLocation` offers the possibility to provide several target point clouds.
 That means that you need to loop over the target points clouds to provide each one of them to the `MeshLocation` object.
 Since we handle only one target point cloud here, we didn't write a loop.
-We just use the 0 value to tell that we store this target point cloud at position 0 of the target point cloud array inside ParaDiGM.
+We just use the 0 value to tell that we store this target point cloud at position 0 of the target point cloud array inside **ParaDiGM**.
 Recall that there can be more than one partition per MPI rank.

 ```{code-cell}